Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Related Work

 \subsection{Data-Driven Deep Learning for Solving temporal PDEs}

 Data-driven deep learning has become a transformative force in solving temporal PDEs, with key advancements centered on efficient model architectures and hybrid computational paradigms.
-Neural operators stand out as a major breakthrough: the Fourier Neural Operator (FNO\cite{li2021fourier}) and Deep Operator Network (DeepONet\cite{Lu_2021})leverage deep learning to capture complex spatiotemporal dependencies in PDE systems, outperforming conventional methods in efficiency for time-evolving problems.
-Complementary efforts target bottlenecks in classical PDE solving—for instance, studies exploring neural networks to accelerate linear equation system solutions directly reduce the computational overhead of temporal PDE workflows.
-Additionally, data-driven solvers have advanced via hybrid designs: works like \cite{hsieh2019learningneuralpdesolvers}, \cite{https://doi.org/10.1002/cav.1695}, and \cite{Kochkov_2021} propose data-optimized iterative schemes, merging machine learning with traditional numerical techniques to boost efficiency for temporal PDE scenarios.
-Together, these directions highlight a shift toward data-centric methods that address the unique spatiotemporal challenges of temporal PDEs.
+Neural operators stand out as a major breakthrough: the Fourier Neural Operator (FNO \cite{li2020fourier}) and Deep Operator Network (DeepONet \cite{lu2021learning}) leverage deep learning to capture complex spatiotemporal dependencies in PDE systems, outperforming conventional methods in efficiency for time-evolving problems.

+Beyond these foundational architectures, Transformer-based neural operators have recently achieved remarkable success.
+For instance, Transolver ~\cite{wu2024transolver} employs mechanisms such as physical attention and intrinsic physical states, achieving state-of-the-art (SOTA) performance across multiple benchmarks.
+Furthermore, it has excels in large-scale industrial simulations, including car and airfoil designs.

+Despite these significant algorithmic strides, the efficacy of current data-driven deep learning methods remains fundamentally constrained by the scarcity and quality of training data~\cite{SHOBANKE2025100211}.